FIRST JUDICIAL CIRCUIT

 ATTORNEY CERTIFICATION, CONFLICT COUNSEL APPLICATION AND PRACTICE PREFERENCE FORM

-In addition to the General Registry, the First Judicial Circuit may have a “First Judicial Circuit Court Appointed Attorney Restricted Registry” (hereinafter “Restricted Registry”) of attorneys established by the Chief Judge.
-The restricted registry will be a listing of attorneys appointed to a particular division in a specific county within the First Judicial Circuit.
-The Restricted Registry will support the administrative needs of the court and selections for appointments will be made in consultation with each Administrative Judge and the affected division judges.
-The court will appoint attorneys from the Restricted Registry unless and until it is determined no attorneys on the Restricted Registry are available for appointment.
+In addition to the General Registry, the First Judicial Circuit will have a “First Judicial Circuit Court Appointed Attorney Restricted Registry” (hereinafter “Restricted Registry”) of attorneys established by the Chief Judge.
+The restricted registry will be a listing of attorneys assigned to a particular division, in a limited case category, in a specific county within the First Judicial Circuit.
+The Restricted Registry will support the administrative needs of the court and selections for assignments will be made in consultation with each Administrative Judge and the affected division judges.
+In qualifying cases where a conflict appointment becomes necessary, the court will appoint attorneys from the Restricted Registry unless and until it is determined no attorneys on the Restricted Registry are available for appointment.
 At that time, the court will appoint an attorney from the General Registry.

 Administrative Order No. 2006-26